rfurno/sanskrit/README.md

 ## 🗂️ Adding a New Mantra

 1. Create `mantras/your_mantra.json` modeled exactly after `gayatri_mantra.json`.
-2. Record or generate a clean reference → place in `audio/references/your_mantra.wav` (or use `record-reference` command).
+2. Add a high-quality reference recording:
+   - Place it in `audio/references/your_mantra.wav` (WAV or FLAC preferred).
+   - Or use the built-in command: `python -m main record-reference your_mantra`
+3. If your reference is in another format (OGG, MP3, etc.), convert it first (see "Converting Audio Formats" above).
-3. (Optional) Provide a detailed `phoneme_sequence` with relative durations for better vowel-length scoring.
+4. (Optional) Provide a detailed `phoneme_sequence` with relative durations for better vowel-length scoring.
-4. Test with `practice your_mantra`.
+5. Test with `practice your_mantra` (for live recording) or `evaluate your_mantra --audio your_file.wav`.

 The more accurate and traditionally rendered your reference recording, the better the feedback quality.